 Founded in 1944 by William (Bill) Wood, the Memorial Day Ceremony and Parade is a long-standing tradition in the City of Rockville.
 The day starts off with a ceremony remembering those who gave the ultimate sacrifice for our freedoms and concludes with the annual parade.
-Today the parade features more than 50 units including military and community groups, marching units, dance troupes and more.
+The parade features more than 50 units, including military and community groups, marching units, dance troupes, and more.

-Each year, the City of Rockville selects a local veteran or active military member to serve as the City's Grand Marshal and lead the festivities.
-This year's Grand Marshal is Stephen P. Johnson.
+Each year, the City of Rockville selects a local veteran or active military member to serve as the city's Grand Marshal and lead the festivities.

-Paid parking is available for $5 in the Rockville Town Square garage located off of Route 355 or North Washington Street from 7 a.m.-3 p.m. on Monday, May 29.
+Paid parking is available for $5 in the Rockville Town Square garage located off of Route 355 or North Washington Street from 7 a.m.-3 p.m. on Monday, May 27.
 Cash and credit accepted.
 Regular Town Square parking rates apply at all other times.
-Accessible Parking is available in the town center garage.
+Accessible parking is available in the Town Square garage.

 Parade Route and Road Closures

 The parade begins at N. Washington Street and Martins Lane, then heads south on N. Washington Street.
 From there the parade turns left onto Beall Avenue, right on Maryland Avenue through Rockville Town Square and left onto E. Montgomery Ave.
-See the image to the right for a map of the parade route.
+Download the route map.

 Roads around the parade route begin closing at 6 a.m. and reopen at 2 p.m.